 The Arc of Western Wayne County was founded by parents in 1954 as the Western Wayne Association for Retarded Children.
-Almost no educational, employment or recreational opportunities were available in the late 1950’s for people with mental retardation living in southwestern Wayne County, and families were commonly encouraged to institutionalize their children.
+Almost no educational, employment or recreational opportunities were available in the late 1950’s for people with developmental and intellectual disabilities living in southwestern Wayne County, and families were commonly encouraged to institutionalize their children.

 Small groups of parents chose to seek alternative solutions for their children, and began to band together with other parents across the state of Michigan with a common goal and commitment to “promote the general welfare of people with mental retardation.”